-The Instructional Media Center is located on the ground floor of the Library.
+The Instructional Media Center is located in the Media Center Building 1800.

+Office hours

-Office hours: Monday through Thursday, 8:00 a.m. - 10:00 p.m.; Friday, 8:00 a.m. - 3:45 p.m. and Saturday 8:00 a.m. - 1:00 p.m.
+Monday through Thursday, 8:00 a.m. - 10:00 p.m.; Friday, 8:00 a.m. - 3:45 p.m. and Saturday 8:00 a.m. - 1:00 p.m.

 Students may receive supplemental instruction in language, history, media arts, and other disciplines using the Media Center's library of audio and videotapes.
-Faculty may check out instructional materials such as VHS tapes and DVD's for use in their classes.
+Faculty may check out instructional materials such as VHS tapes and DVD's for use in their classes, as well as mobile media carts for classroom presentations.
 Students are encouraged to supplement their studies by using the services of the Instructional Media Center.